UmaArunachalam8/Bandits.jl/doc/epsilon-n-greedy.md

    where ![eqn two](https://latex.codecogs.com/gif.latex?R_i) is reward obtained at step i for an arm ![](https://latex.codecogs.com/gif.latex?a), ![](https://latex.codecogs.com/gif.latex?t) is the number of steps played so far and ![eqn three](https://latex.codecogs.com/gif.latex?n_a) is the number of times arm ![](https://latex.codecogs.com/gif.latex?a) has been played, ![](https://latex.codecogs.com/gif.latex?1_a) is equal to 1 if arm played is ![](https://latex.codecogs.com/gif.latex?a), otherwise 0.

-4. Choose random arm with probabilty ϵ.
+4. Choose random arm with probability ϵ.

+## Parameters
+In order to use this algorithm the values of parameters c and d must be specified as shown:

+     epsNGreedy( noOfArms::Int64, param_c::Real, param_d::Float64 )

+By default, this function is called if values of c and d are not specified.

+     epsNGreedy( noOfArms::Int64 )

+In such a case c= 1/noOfArms and d=1